top of page

 Early experiences shape how a puppy’s brain develops.
 Puppies who are supported through socialisation and habituation are more likely to grow into dogs who can cope with the world around them.

-Increased confidence
+• Increased confidence

-Better emotional regulation
+• Better emotional regulation

-Reduced fear responses
+• Reduced fear responses

-Improved ability to learn
+• Improved ability to learn

-Stronger resilience to change
+• Stronger resilience to change

 This does not mean puppies must meet everyone or interact with everything.
-Often observation from a safe distance is far more valuable than direct interaction.
-One overwhelming or frightening experience can have lasting effects on young puppies so it’s important to go at their pace.
+Often, observation from a safe distance is far more valuable than direct interaction.
+One overwhelming or frightening experience can have lasting effects on young puppies, so it’s important to go at their pace.

 Safe socialisation focuses on quality over quantity.
 Your puppy does not need to greet every dog or person they see.

-Let your puppy observe new things without pressure
+• Let your puppy observe new things without pressure.

-Keep experiences short and positive
+• Keep experiences short and positive.

-Allow your puppy to move away if they need space
+• Allow your puppy to move away if they need space.

-Avoid busy environments until your puppy is ready
+• Avoid busy environments until your puppy is ready.

-Pair new experiences with calm reassurance or food
+• Pair new experiences with calm reassurance or food.

-If your puppy shows signs of stress such as freezing, excessive yawning, lip licking, hiding or pawing at you, the experience is likely too much.
+If your puppy shows signs of stress such as freezing, excessive yawning, lip licking, hiding, or pawing at you, the experience is likely too much.

 There is no magic number.
 Meeting lots of dogs is not a requirement for good socialisation.

-Calm, appropriate interactions
+• Calm, appropriate interactions

-Dogs who respect your puppy’s signals
+• Dogs who respect your puppy’s signals

-Support from someone who understands dog body language
+• Support from someone who understands dog body language

-Often a small number of positive experiences is far more beneficial than lots of chaotic ones.
+Often, a small number of positive experiences is far more beneficial than lots of chaotic ones.

-Yes.
-Over socialisation is one of the most common issues we see in adolescent dogs.
+Yes, over-socialisation is one of the most common issues we see in adolescent dogs.

-Having too many interactions with other dogs that result in intense play
+• Having too many interactions with other dogs that result in intense play

-Stopping to say hello to every dog in the park
+• Stopping to say hello to every dog in the park

-As puppies develop they go through several stages, the socialisation period is a crucial stage in development and it’s the period during which puppies are most likely to accept new experiences as normal.
+As puppies develop, they go through several stages.
+The socialisation period is crucial in development, and it’s the time during which puppies are most likely to accept new experiences as normal.
 This window starts at around 4 weeks of age and begins to close at around 14 weeks of age (breed dependent).
-That doesn’t mean that socialisation completely stops after 14 weeks of age, your puppy is always learning and this continues all the way through their life.
-However we do need to be aware that as our puppy gets older new experiences may become less accepted and may need introducing at a slower pace.

 It is better to go slowly and do it well than rush experiences early and have to undo problems later.